JCPTrevillian/JCPTrevillian/README.md

 <details>
   <summary><h4>:book: My Life Changing Journey into Tech (Because everyone loves a great background story!)</h4></summary>
-  I was a State of California Registered Dental Assistant who worked my way up through every role in the dental practice from back office clinical roles to front office administrative roles until
-  I served in the top spot as General Manager.
+  I transitioned into tech from a successful career in dentistry as a State of California Registered Dental Assistant who worked my way up through every role in the dental practice from back office clinical roles to front office administrative roles until I earned the top role as General Manager.
 I was responsible for multiple locations as General Manager to an oral surgery practice.
 I also owned and managed an incorporated small business.
   <br>
   <br>

   During the pandemic I decided to take a leap of faith and bet on myself.
 While I loved helping others in dentistry, I also love